“My child can walk, hooray!”

 Reconnect with local play spaces

 Learn more about ACTIVE PLAY ideas that can support your child in ACTIVE LEARNING.
 Follow us on Instagram and Facebook as EarlyEd regularly brings you play ideas to try in your local community.
-A grant from Willoughby City Council has enabled us to bring you a new series of outdoor and active play activities.
+Funding from Chatswood RSL Club LTD ClubGRANTS 2020 for a play spaces project called Reconnect With Local Parks for the Willoughby City Council areal has enabled us to bring you a new series of outdoor and active play activities.
 These are ways you can creatively use play spaces, especially the ones right on your doorstep, to support your child to meet their next milestones and ultimately become active players within our community.

 The play ideas we will bring you through this grant are grouped under the 3 principles from the Everyone Can Play (nsw.gov.au) guidelines for inclusive play spaces.